Assistant Clinical Professor

 Office: 3139 H. J. Patterson Hall

-Manizhe Galledari has master's degree in teaching Persian to non-native speakers.
+Manizhe Galledari received her master's degree in teaching Persian to non-native speakers.
 She taught Persian at Qazvin International University in Iran for 14 years, and also taught numerous short-term courses in other universities both inside and outside of Iran.
-She is the author of three books and co-writer of 2 others in the field of teaching Persian language.
-Her main interest is working on different language skills.
+She is the author of three books and co-writer of two others in the field of teaching Persian language.
+Her main interests are improving different language modalities

 Project Manager, Persian Flagship Program